Mechanical Problems Contributing to Car Accidents

 A product recall involving a component or system of a vehicle that is involved in an accident may indicate problems in manufacturing and design defects.
 Car maintenance and repair records as well can reveal mechanical issues affecting the vehicle and whether these were addressed adequately before the incident.

 But for a compensation claim to prosper, it is often necessary to introduce expert testimony that effectively establishes the existence of a mechanical failure and its connection to the crash and injuries of the claiming party.

-At Bertoldo, Baker, Carter & Smith, our Las Vegas personal injury attorneys have years of solid experience in recovering compensation for clients injured in crashes involving vehicular equipment failure and defects.
+At Bertoldo, Baker, Carter, Smith & Cullen, our Las Vegas personal injury attorneys have years of solid experience in recovering compensation for clients injured in crashes involving vehicular equipment failure and defects.
 Our firm works closely with equipment and crash experts who can provide testimony to support personal injury cases.

 In Las Vegas and other parts of Nevada, our car accident lawyers are prepared to fight for your right to receive compensation that you legally deserve.